jucian0/posts/multi-step-form-with-useform.md

 ## Conclusion

-Build a multi-step form can be easy if you use the right tools to build it.
-In this tutorial I showed you how `use-form` can do that easily.
-Using `use-form` you can go on, and build more complex forms multi-step, or not.
+Building a multi-step form can be easy if you use the right tools to build it.
+In this tutorial, I showed you how `use-form` can do that easily.
+Using `use-form` you can continue on, and create more complex forms, whether they are multi-step or not.